 With two Mushroom Mamas on our team, we can’t forget the kids books!
 Here are a few of our new faves.

 This beautifully illustrated picture book “On a Mushroom Day” encourages curiosity about all the mushrooms that can be found during a walk in the forest.
-It’s a wonder-full journey with plenty of fungi facts that’s fun to read out loud — and may inspire the little ones to go on a mushroom walk with you wherever you live.
+Fun to read out loud — and may inspire the little ones to go on a mushroom walk.